 Skip to content

-Administrative Divisions of Peru: Regions, Provinces, and Districts
+Administrative Division of Peru: Regions, Provinces, and Districts

 Peru's Administration at a Glance

 Peru is a decentralized unitary state.
-The country is organized on several administrative levels.
-This structure helps manage a very diverse country with a coast, Andes, Amazon region, large cities, and rural areas.
+The country is organized on several levels to manage a highly diverse territory with coast, Andes, Amazon, large cities, and remote communities.

 The main levels are departments or regions, provinces, and districts.
 In addition, there are special cases such as Lima Metropolitana and the Constitutional Province of Callao.

-This division is particularly helpful for travelers.
+Especially for travelers, this division is helpful.
 Many place names in Peru appear multiple times.
-Knowing the region, province, and district makes it less likely to end up in the wrong place.
-This is especially useful when a bus driver nods confidently, even if he means something else.
+Knowing the region, province, and district makes it less likely to end up completely in the wrong place.

 State SystemDecentralized Unitary State